ibexa/documentation-developer/docs/community_resources/documentation.md

 ## How to contribute to documentation

 This documentation is written on GitHub and generated into a static site.
 It is organized in branches.
-Each branch is a version of documentation (which in turn corresponds to a version of [[= product_name_oss =]]).
+Each branch is a version of documentation (which in turn corresponds to a version of [[= product_name =]]).

 If you are familiar with the git workflow, you will find it easy to contribute.
 Please create a Pull Request for any, even the smallest change you want to suggest.